 Once you have accumulated all those hours, you must pass a certification exam.

 The whole process takes about 2.5 years.
-But that's fairly quick compared to the process of becoming a plumber or electrician, which takes roughly 4 years.
+But that's fairly quick compared to the process of becoming a plumber or electrician, which takes roughly five years.

 However, certification can help you stand out when applying for network cabling jobs.
 Some companies prefer to hire candidates who have been certified.

 CAN NETWORK CABLING TRAINING BE COMBINED WITH ANOTHER TRADE?